phetsims/phet-info/doc/phet-software-design-patterns.md

 A class should be used whenever keeping track of state is desired.
 The convention for naming a singleton class file is to start with a lowercase letter since an instance of the class is imported.

 If initial state information is needed, then we can use an initialize pattern like what's written above.
-This is preferable to the getInstance pattern because it is simpler and does not expose the contructor.
+This is preferable to the getInstance pattern because it is simpler and does not expose the constructor.
 Also, since a single instance is being registered, the module loading system is basically doing getInstance for us.

 phetioEngine.js is an example of this pattern in PhET code.